Spiced Nectarine & Pepper Preserves

 To Preserve by Chilling:

-To preserve by chilling, place the jam in sterilized hinged jars with rubber rings.
-If kept sealed and chilled between uses, the jam will keep in this state for several months, retaining flavor, color, and quality texture.
+Ladle the preserves into sterilized hinged jars fitted with rubber rings.
+When properly sealed and refrigerated between uses, the jam will keep for about 1 to 2 months, maintaining its flavor, color, and quality texture.

 To Preserve for Pantry Storage: